Implants vs. Dentures

 Dental implants also require surgery to place them in your jaw.
 The entire procedure can take up to a year or longer to complete, and they can be somewhat costly.
 Conversely, dentures can sometimes be completed in as little as one day, though they can take longer.
 Unlike dental implants, dentures are not considered permanent, though a set can last several years if you take good care of them.

 Finally, dental implants tend to look and feel just like real teeth.
 You can brush and floss them like you would a real tooth, and they are not vulnerable to decay.
 They will not slip or move around inside your mouth either.
 Dentures, though, need to be removed to be cleaned.
 They can also break, and it is possible that they can become dislodged when eating or chewing.
 For many people, this can be quite embarrassing.
+An additional option combines dental implants and dentures, and is known as All-On-4 Dental Implants.

 Cost of Dental Implants vs Dentures